-As we look towards the end of 2020, it’s impossible to deny that we are facing some of the biggest challenges of a generation.
+As we enter 2021, it’s impossible to deny that we are facing some of the biggest challenges of a generation.
 It is not just the coronavirus pandemic and its fallout which is driving the need for paradigm-shifting ideas - many of the problems facing society today existed before, and will long outlast, this current public health crisis.

 As founders and future founders, we are all problem solvers.
 There is a role for business to play in how we rebuild our societies for the better, and at Virgin StartUp, we know that entrepreneurs can - and will - help shape our world.
 So, the question for us is: what world do we want to shape?